Heritage and Archaeology

 The National Planning Policy Framework (NPPF) requires applicants to describe the significance of any affected heritage assets.
 The developers recognise two significant sites near the development: Old Wolverton Mill and the Motte and Bailey Castle.
 However, they have not considered the Cosgrove Aqueduct, despite it being on Historic England’s Scheduled Monument list.
 The developers' assessment downplays the visibility and impact on these heritage sites, which is contested by the community.

-The report concludes that the proposed development substantially impacts heritage and archaeology sites and does not comply with relevant legislation and policies, highlighting the need to preserve the historical and cultural significance of the area.
-For further details, please refer to the full Heritage Assessment document which can be downloaded from our Consultant Reviews page.
+Dr Hoggett’s report concludes that the proposed development substantially impacts heritage and archaeology sites and does not comply with relevant legislation and policies, highlighting the need to preserve the historical and cultural significance of the area.

 Where harm would be caused, including through development proposals outside of a conservation area which have an adverse effect on the setting of the conservation area or any views into or out of the area, such harm will need to be weighed against the public benefits of the proposals”